sintret/pdo-instance/README.md

 ### update data

-This following example how to insert data
+This following example how to update data and using where and one() method
 ```php
 $user = new Query();
 $user->find('user')->where(['id' => 12])->one();